API Guide

 OutcomeTriggerRunReport evidence

-RollbackGuard failures or primary-metric gates fail.report.status = rollback; report.meta.rollback_reason.
+RollbackGuard returns decision: rollback, or guard/primary-metric gates fail.report.status = rollback; report.meta.rollback_reason.

 Interfaces